telerik/ajax-docs/general-information/getting-client-side-instance.md

 ---
-title: Getting Client-side Instance of a Control
+title: Get Client-side Reference to a Control Object
-page_title: Getting Client-side Instance of a Control | UI for ASP.NET AJAX Documentation
+page_title: Get Client-side Reference to a Control Object | UI for ASP.NET AJAX Documentation
-description: Shows several ways to get a client-side instance of a control.
+description: Shows several ways to get a client-side reference to an instance of a control.
 slug: general-information/getting-client-side-instance
 tags: client, side, client-side, instance, get, reference, javascript, js, events, ajax, find
 published: True
 position: 3
 ---

-# Getting Client-side Instance of a Control
+# Get Client-side Reference to a Control Object

-This article shows how you can get the client-side instance of a control and use its clients-side API.
+This article shows how to get a client-side reference to a Telerik UI for ASP.NET AJAX control and use its clients-side API.

 You can quickly navigate through the sections from here: